Overview

 Analysis Results

 The above map displays the results from the offshore wind speed analysis in the Sea of Japan.
-The white colored areas have strong wind speeds which indicate that some of the coastal areas are confronted with wind streaks.
+The red colored areas have strong wind speeds which indicate that some of the coastal areas are confronted with wind streaks.
 The wind is blowing from southeast to southwest and it is believed that the mountainous terrain and wind speed are affected.
 With SAR imagery, terrain impact on wind speeds are estimated to be over 100km and we are able to detect both weak and strong points.

 Summary